A Systematic Investigation of Commonsense Knowledge in Large Language Models: Robustness of Reported Results

-\paragraph{Prompt format.} Another important factor to task performance is a language model's input formatting (\ie, the prompt format).
-We consider a few choices that are listed in \Figure{fig:parameters}.
-In particular, in addition to the concatenation of the question and the answer, we experimented with adding special symbols to specify the question and the answer.
-Moreover, for \socialiqa{}, we used a set of predefined rules \cite[taken from][]{self_talk_2020} to convert the questions to sentences (that are closer to the language model's training data).
-Finally, we find that, for a given question and answer, having correct lower/upper case and punctuation is important in zero-shot performance; thus, we manually checked all benchmarks to correct for case and punctuation.
+\paragraph{Prompt format.} Another important factor is the format of the prompt; here we consider a few such choices.
+In addition to the concatenation of the question and the answer, we experiment with adding special symbols "[Question]" and "[Answer]" to specify the question and the answer \citep{gpt3}.
+Moreover, for \socialiqa{} and \piqa{}, we experiment with a set of predefined rules \cite[taken from][]{self_talk_2020} to convert the questions into sentences, which are closer to the LM's pre-training data format.
+Finally, we find that having the correct lower/upper case and punctuation is important; thus we manually checked all benchmarks to correct for case and punctuation.\footnote{Recent work learns the prefix that would maximize performance \citep[\eg,][]{li-liang-2021-prefix}.
+Here we focus on evaluation setups with no parameter updates, and leave this extension to future work.
+Our findings also indicate that the score function choice --- which is not covered by lightweight fine-tuning approaches --- is more important than the prompt format (\Section{sec:design_choice_results}).}

-\paragraph{Scored text.} The next option is whether the question--answer pair or only the answer option is scored conditioned on the given question, \ie, $s(\bold{y}|\bold{x})$ or $s(\bold{x};\bold{y})$, where $;$ implies text concatenation.
+\paragraph{Scored text.} The next option is whether to score the entire question--answer pair \citep{self_talk_2020}, or only the answer choice (conditional on the given question as prefix) as done by \citet{gpt3} \ie, whether to calculate $s(\bold{x};\bold{y})$ or $s(\bold{y}|\bold{x})$, where $;$ implies text concatenation.